Zakat and Tax – Your Questions Answered

 But estimated tax in relation to the April 2021/2022 year, or money that has been put aside since April 2021 in relation to one’s expected tax liability, should not be deducted for Zakat purposes.

-The taxes one pays here in the UK include Income Tax, Council Tax, Vehicle Excise Duty (“road tax”) and so forth.
+The taxes one pays here in the UK include Income Tax, Council Tax, Vehicle Excise Duty (known commonly as “road tax”) and so forth.
 Should these be deducted from the total annual income or not included in my Zakat calculation?

 One should not deduct taxes before calculating Zakat unless these taxes are overdue and are required to be paid immediately to the government.